 What parental controls should I initiate?

 First and foremost, parents should set the account to private under the Privacy and Safety settings, as well as disable direct messaging.
-It’s a direct line for strangers and unsavory people to speak to your child.
-It also gives bullies access to her.
+It’s a direct line for strangers and unsavory people to speak to your children.
+It also gives bullies access to them.

 Dr. Markley also recommends the following parental controls: